kittoku/rust-phi/README.md

 ## How to use
 See [this example](example/src/main.rs).

-You can calculate things like *concept* and *big phi*.
+You can calculate things like *concept* and *extended EMD*.
 Currently, however, you cannot calculate *complex* concurrently.